rks101/eglinux/README.md

 cat /proc/cpuinfo
 cat /proc/cpuinfo | grep "processor"
 ```
-Check the output.
+Could you check the output?
 If you get eight entries with processors numbered from 0 to 7, this suggests eight logical cores.

 ## Know memory
 How much memory (RAM / main memory / primary memory to run programs) do we have on the system?
 You can see installed, free, and other memory details: